 One of the most prominent office addresses in Birmingham is undergoing extensive refurbishment, which will see the creation of an eye-catching glazed entrance lobby facing Snow Hill Square.

 One Colmore Row’s entrance is being redesigned to create an enlarged reception space with informal meeting areas, coffee point and touchdown workspace.
 The new entrance lobby faces one of the busiest spots in the city centre with high footfall from Colmore Business District commuters using Snow Hill station.

-The vacant sixth-floor office suite will also undergo an extensive Cat-A fit-out maximising floor to soffit height with exposed ductwork and suspended light fittings, a reconfigured WC block, improved arrivals to the floor with lift lobby enhancements and an enlarged entrance into the office suite.
+The vacant sixth-floor office suite will also undergo an extensive Category A fit-out maximising floor to soffit height with exposed ductwork and suspended light fittings, a reconfigured WC block, improved arrivals to the floor with lift lobby enhancements, and an enlarged entrance into the office suite.

 The refurbishment will be carried out by contractor Overbury.
-Knight Frank and Cushman & Wakefield are acting as joint agents for the office space.
+Knight Frank and Cushman and Wakefield are acting as joint agents for the office space.
 Work will complete during Q4 2019.